-The addition, improvement, and/or reduction of bus stops in an effort to decrease travel time, keep the buses on schedule, and improve the rider experience.
+The addition, improvement, and/or reduction of bus stops to help decrease travel time, keep the buses on schedule, and improve the rider experience.

 What does this means for you?

-The following is some of the qualities of a stop was considered to determine if a stop was removed or kept:
+The following are some of the qualities used to determine if a stop was removed or kept:

-- Transfer Points – the stops that allowed for route transfers
+- Transfer Points – stops that allow for route transfers

-- Point of Interest – the stops that are nearby parks, shopping, apartments, future development, etc.
+- Point of Interest – stops that are near parks, shopping, apartments, future development, etc.

 You may provide comments on bus stop changes in the following ways: